-As of June 30, 2022, the Company held three granted exploration licences, including the Donje Tlamino and Surlica-Dukat licences which comprise the Tlamino Project, and the licence called Zuti Kamen which adjoins the southern border of the Surlica Dukat licence.
+As of March 31, 2023, the Company held three granted exploration licences, including the Donje Tlamino and Surlica-Dukat licences which comprise the Tlamino Project, and the licence called Zuti Kamen which adjoins the southern border of the Surlica Dukat licence.
+In November 2022, the Company submitted to the Ministry an application to terminate the Zuti Kamen exploration license.